-Access to transportation routes has been key to the creation and development of towns and villages on the Bruce Peninsula.
-The peninsula did not open for settlement until a treaty was signed in 1854 with the Saugeen Ojibwa nation.
-But it was not until land auctions and crown timber lease auctions were held in the late 1850s and early 1860s that settlement in the region began in earnest.
+Access to transportation routes has been key to the creation and development of Bruce Peninsula towns and villages.
+The peninsula did not open for settlement until the 1854 treaty was signed with the Saugeen Ojibwa nation.
+But it was not until land, and crown timber lease auctions were held in the late 1850s and early 1860s that settlement in the region began in earnest.

 The demand for colonial timber products began in the early 1800s.
 Britain needed large amounts of wood to build and maintain its armada of naval vessels.
 As the forests of the Atlantic coast and the St. Lawrence River valley were depleted of quality timber the lumbermen moved north to the forests along the Ottawa River.
 Gradually, they headed west through the “Nipissing Gap.”
 This route was known to early fur traders as an efficient path to the interior of the continent.
 Once the forests of the Mattawa River, Lake Nipissing, and French River region could no longer sustain the demands of the British market, and emerging colonial markets, lumbermen cast covetous eyes on the virgin forests of the unsettled Bruce Peninsula.

 The Bruce Peninsula was the last region of significant size in southern Ontario to be settled.
 Consequently, when the first settlers and the lumbering companies arrived on the peninsula their only means of travel were either on foot through dense forests following rough-hewn trails used by the Indigenous peoples of the area, or via vessels bringing them to either the Lake Huron or Georgian Bay shorelines.